carpentries/instructor-training/_extras/checkout.md

 Contributions to Data Carpentry materials may be submitted through GitHub or by [email]({{ site.contact }}).
 Contributions to Software Carpentry materials must be submitted through GitHub.

+Each lesson has a CONTRIBUTING.md file in its repository on GitHub.
+This file explains best practices for contributing to that lesson.
+You can access a lesson's GitHub repository by clicking on the GitHub kitty icon in the "Repository" column for that lesson on the lesson page.
+For Data Carpentry this is www.datacarpentry.org/lessons.
+For Software Carpentry this is www.software-carpentry.org/lessons.
+Please follow the guidelines in the appropriate CONTRIBUTING.md file when making lesson contributions.

 Trainees must do their work on one of the lessons for which we are currently seeking improvements.

 Please note that: